microchip-pic-avr-examples/pic16f13145-clb-dice-mplab-mcc/README.md

 ## Theory of Operation

-The CLB is a LUT...
-To configure it, use the CLB Synthesizer tool inside of MCC (or the equivalant [standalone online tool](https://logic.microchip.com/clbsynthesizer/)).
+The CLB is a series of LUTs, similiar to an FPGA.
+In the PIC16F13145 family of MCUs, there are 32 LUTs available.
+To configure the logic, use the CLB Synthesizer tool inside of MCC (or the equivalant [standalone online tool](https://logic.microchip.com/clbsynthesizer/)).
 Logic diagrams are screenshots of the tool.
 All of the configuration files (.clb and .v) are included in the example folders.

 ![CLB Diagram](./images/CLBStructure.PNG)